James VanDer Zee

 On this date, James Van Der Zee was born in 1886.
 He was a Black portrait photographer.

 He returned to Harlem the following year, setting up a portrait studio at a music conservatory founded by his sister in 1911.
 In 1918, Van Der Zee and his second wife, Gaynella Greenlee, launched the Guarantee Photo Studio in Harlem.
 The business boomed during World War I, and the photographs he shot from this period until 1945 demanded the majority of critical attention.
-Among his renowned subjects were poet Countee Cullen, dancer Bill "Bojangles" Robinson, and Black-nationalist leader Marcus Garvey.
-Van Der Zee worked predominantly in the studio and used a variety of props, including architectural elements, backdrops, and costumes, to achieve stylized tableaux vivants in keeping with late Victorian and Edwardian visual traditions.
+Among his renowned subjects were poet Countee Cullen, dancer Bill "Bojangles" Robinson, and the Black nationalist leader Marcus Garvey.
+Van Der Zee worked predominantly in the studio, using a variety of props, including architectural elements, backdrops, and costumes, to achieve stylized tableaux vivants in keeping with the late Victorian and Edwardian visual traditions.

-However, sitters often copied celebrities of the 1920s and 1930s in their poses and expressions, and Van Der Zee retouched negatives and prints heavily to achieve an aura of glamor.
+However, sitters often copied the poses and expressions of celebrities from the 1920s and 1930s, and Van Der Zee heavily retouched negatives and prints to achieve an aura of glamour.
 After World War II, Van Der Zee's fortunes declined with those of Harlem.
-He made ends meet with occasional commissions and with a photo restoration sideline.
-When a Metropolitan Museum of Art representative discovered his collection of negatives and prints in 1967, the Van Der Zees was nearly destitute.
+He made ends meet with occasional commissions and a sideline in photo restoration.
+When a Metropolitan Museum of Art representative discovered the Van Der Zees' collection of negatives and prints in 1967, the family was nearly destitute.
 The discovery of his archived prints and negatives led to widespread interest in his work.
-In early 1969, his photos were featured as part of the museum's successful Harlem on My Mind exhibition, which showcased life during the Harlem Renaissance in various media.
+In early 1969, his photos were featured as part of the museum's successful Harlem on My Mind exhibition, which showcased life during the Harlem Renaissance through various media.

 Reference Library of Black America Volumes 1 through 5